Clear House Accountants Clear House Accountants

 Inspect your accounts and receipts in light of Section 22

 Landlords are liable to provide facilities to their leaseholders in order to be able to do this inspection.
-Once they receive the request, by providing them access to inspect the documents within one month of receiving the request.
-They also have to ensure that these facilities should be available for at least two months.
+Once they receive the request, by providing them access to inspect the documents within one month of receiving the request, they also have to ensure that these facilities are available for at least two months.

 Penalties that can be faced by the Freeholder